f5devcentral/f5-professional-services/examples/ansible-playbooks/rseries_host_build/readme.md

 Create by Steve Meisenzahl

-This playbook will build the base configuration on an rSeries utilizing roles and JSON files.
+This playbook will build the base configuration for a rSeries utilizing roles and JSON files.
-For more information on roles see the document below
+For more information on roles see the document below.
     https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_reuse_roles.html

 ## Requirements